In a pinch with little time to clean? Turn to this DIY all purpose natural surface cleaner!

 How Do You Make An All-Purpose Surface Cleaner with Natural Ingredients?

-Pour four ounces of water and four ounces of vinegar into a glass spray bottle using a funnel.
-Remove the funnel and add 3 drops clove, 2 drops rosemary, 3 drops eucalyptus, and 4 drops of lemon essential oil.
+3. Then remove the funnel and add 3 drops of clove, 2 drops of rosemary, 3 drops of eucalyptus, and 4 drops of lemon essential oil into the bottle.

-Place the spray nozzle on the bottle.
+4. Place the spray nozzle on the bottle.
 With the spray nozzle turned off, shake well to combine.
-Keep in mind citrus essential oils should be stored in glass containers (these are the amber glass spray bottles I use).
 Yields: 8 ounces

 • Windows